b-hayes/b-hayes/public/articles/2026-07-09-wayland-wont-let-you-fix-it.md

 That's the whole thing.
 Not "Wayland is hard."
 Wayland decided, for me, that the problem it made for me isn't mine to solve.

 I'm not fixing it.
 I'm managing it.

+## I came to Linux to get away from exactly this

+Here's the part that actually stings the most, and it's got nothing to do with trackpads.

+I didn't come to Linux because it was easy.
+I came because it was *mine.* That's the whole pitch — the entire reason anyone picks Linux over Windows or macOS is control.
+It's the OS that doesn't tell you no. Script your windows, tune your input, rip out a default, wire up something weird that only makes sense to you — go for it, it's your machine.
+That freedom *was* the point.
+It's the thing I couldn't get on a Mac, and it's why I put up with everything else Linux throws at you.

+And now, one "design choice" at a time, it's turning into the exact thing I left.
+Decisions made for me.
+Knobs removed for my own good.
+Escape hatches welded shut and the welding called progress.
+Every wall in this article is the same wall I came to Linux specifically to avoid — I just never expected Linux itself to be the one building it.

+That's the bleak bit, and I don't have a clever ending for it.
+On Windows and macOS you at least *know* it's not your house — you rent, you accept the landlord's rules, that's the deal you signed.
+Linux was supposed to be the place you own the house.
+So if serious desktop Linux is going to spend the next few years quietly adopting the same "we decided, you'll adapt" posture as the systems people fled *to* Linux to escape — then where exactly is left to go?
+For someone who wants a real work machine they actually control, the honest answer right now is: nowhere better, and the options are getting narrower, not wider.

+I'd love to be wrong about that.
+I don't think I am.

 ## Epilogue: the tape drawer